-A breakdown of U.S. unemployment rates by presidency, from Harry S. Truman to Barack Obama.
+A breakdown of U.S. unemployment rates by presidency, from Harry S. Truman to Donald J. Trump.

 When UN Secretary-General U Thant requested U.S. military equipment for UN operations in the Congo, his request included an item that didn’t make much sense.